apexfarm/ApexTriggerHandler/README.md

 ### 2.1 Create Handlers

-To create a trigger handler, you will need to create a class that implements the `Triggers.Handler` interface and its `criteria` method.
+To create a trigger handler, you will need to create a class that implements the `Triggers.Handler` interface and its `shouldExecute` method.
 Please check the comments below for detailed explanations and tricks to customize a trigger handler.

 ```java
 // 1.
 Use interfaces instead of a base class to extend a custom handler.
 With interface